konflux-ci/architecture/ADR/0006-log-conventions.md

 This should appear in the `ADDITIONAL_JSON_DATA` at the end of the log line and can optionally appear in the human-readable `MESSAGE`.

-Include a `user_id` if one exists and is applicable for the event being logged.

 ### 5. Where it came from?

 **Included in:** `MESSAGE`, `ADDITIONAL_JSON_DATA`